Finding a field in a Zariski-like structure: Fields in Zariski-like structures

 \begin{remark} Zariski geometries are Zariski-like if the collection $\mathcal{C}$ is taken to be the irreducible closed sets definable over $\emptyset$.
 Indeed, strongly minimal structures are quasiminimal, and the conditions (1)-(9) are satisfied.
 On a Zariski geometry, first-order types imply Galois types.
 Moreover, every strongly regular specialization is regular, and every strongly good specialization is good.
 Hence, (7) is Lemma 5.14 in \cite{HrZi} and (8) is Lemma 5.15 in \cite{HrZi}.
-(9) holds by Compactness.
+For (9), we note that if the assumptions hold, then by the Dimension Theorem of Zariski geometries (Lemma 4.13 in \cite{HrZi}), the conclusion holds for finite subsets of $S$, and thus (9) holds by Compactness.
+Indeed, if $S_0 \subset S$ is finite, we may, since $S$ is directed, without loss assume that some $Y \in S_0$ contains all other members of $S_0$ as subsets.
+By the Dimension Theorem, there are $(c_i)_{i \in Y}$ such that $(a_i)_{i \in Y} \to (c_i)_{i \in Y} \to (b_i)_{i \in Y}$, $c_0=c_1$, and $rk( (a_i)_{i \in Y} \to (c_i)_{i \in Y}) \le 1$.
+It follows from condition (ii) that $rk( (a_i)_{i \in X} \to (c_i)_{i \in X}) \le 1$ for all $X \in S_0$.

 The cover of the multiplicative group of an algebraically closed field of characteristic zero, studied in e.g. \cite{Zilber}, is a non-trivial example of a Zariski-like structure.
 On the cover, a topology can be introduced by taking the sets definable by positive, quantifier-free formulae as the basic closed sets, as is done in \cite{Lucy}.
 In \cite{coverart}, it is shown that if $\mathcal{C}$ is taken to consist of the irreducible, closed sets that are definable over the empty set (after adding countably many symbols to the language), then the axioms are satisfied. \end{remark}